MingyuYang-Yale/BENG469/Assignment2/Preparation/README.md

 source ~/.bashrc
 ```

+Mallory, X.F., Edrisi, M., Navin, N. et al. Methods for copy number aberration detection from single-cell DNA-sequencing data.
+Genome Biol 21, 208 (2020). https://doi.org/10.1186/s13059-020-02119-8

 Intra-tumor heterogeneity (ITH) has been a major confounding factor in cancer prognosis, treatment, and prevention.
-ITH describes the phenomenon in cancer when one tumor contains multiple subclones, each characterized by a certain group of variations.
+ITH describes the phenomenon in cancer when one tumor contains multiple subclones, each characterized by a certain group of genetic variations.
 When ITH is not fully characterized, cancer treatment tends to target only major clones whereas the small subclones may grow mid- or post-treatment, leading to cancer relapse.
 Fully characterizing ITH helps understanding cancer growth and thus can improve cancer treatment and prevention.
-To achieve that, one needs to infer the phylogenetic tree of the subclones.
+To achieve that, one needs to correctly detect genetic variations in each cell and infer the phylogenetic tree of the subclones.

+(Inferring a phylogenetic tree based on CNAs detected from scDNAseq data to capture the cell-lineage tree which is crucial for unraveling ITH yet has not been extensively studied or pursued.
+Much work has been done on inferring such trees from SNV scDNAseq data.)

 ## Running cellranger-dna cnv
 ```